Rockwood Conservation Rhino Nursery

 Is Private Conservation the Last Hope?

-From a population of around 10 000 white rhinos and 600 black rhinos in 2010, the numbers are now down to approximately 3 549 white rhinos and 268 black rhinos.
-Most rhinos were poached in Kruger National Park.
-If this trend continues, the entire rhino population currently protected by Kruger might be wiped out by 2030.
+Most of our rhinos were poached in the Kruger National Park.
+If this trend continues, the entire rhino population protected by Kruger might be wiped out by 2030.

 Rhino Conservation